Frequently Asked Questions

 1. Choose Your Own 12 mixed case.
-Choose any combination of bottled ales (Exmoor Gold, Stag, Beast, and Exmoor Ale), Secret Orchard Exmoor ciders, and tulip pint glasses.
+Choose any combination of bottled ales (Exmoor Gold, Stag, Beast, and Exmoor Ale), Exmoor Cider, and tulip pint glasses.

 2. Sampler Case of 12 which includes three each of our four bottled beers, Exmoor Gold, Stag, Beast, and Exmoor Ale.

 3. Mixed Case of 16 which gives you a choice of any two pre-packed bottles of eight beers.

 4. Mixed Case of 24.
 This gives you a choice of any three pre-packed bottles of eight beers